dojosgithub/mestinow/README.md

 ## Getting Started

-MestiNow is designed to be intuitive and easy to use.
+mestiNow is designed to be intuitive and easy to use.
 Once you download and install the app, a brief welcome sequence and visual guide will explain the core functionalities .
 You can then start tracking your Pyridostigmine Bromide doses and symptoms immediately to better manage your Myasthenia Gravis.

 ### Disclaimer: